 Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information or our information technology systems, or those of the third parties with whom we work.
 For example, we have been the target of unsuccessful phishing attempts in the past and expect such attempts will continue in the future.
 A Security Breach or other interruption could disrupt our ability (and that of third parties with whom we work) to conduct our business operations.
 We may be required to expend significant resources, fundamentally change our business activities and practices or modify our operations (including our clinical trial activities) or information technology in an effort to protect against Security Breaches and to mitigate, detect and remediate actual and potential vulnerabilities.
-Applicable Data Protection Laws, Privacy Policies and Data Protection Obligations also require us to implement and maintain specific security measures or use industry-standard or reasonable security measures to protect our information technology systems and sensitive information.
-While we have implemented security measures designed to protect against Security Breaches, there can be no assurance that our security measures or those of our service providers, partners and other third parties with whom we work will be effective in protecting against all Security Breaches and adverse effects on our business that may arise from such breaches.
-The recovery systems, security protocols, network protection mechanisms and other security measures that we (and our third parties) have integrated into our platform, systems, networks and physical facilities, which are designed to protect against, detect and minimize Security Breaches, may not be adequate to prevent or detect service interruption, system failure or data
+Applicable Data Protection Laws, Privacy Policies and Data Protection Obligations also require us to implement and maintain specific security measures or use industry-standard or reasonable security measures to protect our information technology systems, partners and other third parties with whom we work will be effective in protecting against all Security Breaches and adverse effects on our business that may arise from such breaches.
+The recovery systems, security protocols, network protection mechanisms and other security Breaches, may not be adequate to prevent or detect service interruption, systems, networks and physical facilities, which are designed to protect against, detect and minimize Security Breaches, may not be adequate to prevent or detect service interruption, system failure or data loss.